apiasak/Chat-with-Any-Doc/README.md

 - Vector storage using FAISS for efficient retrieval
 - Customizable system prompt for AI behavior
 - Allow user to bring their own OpenAI API Key
+- Built with Streamlit 1.45+ using chat widgets and toast notifications

 ## Prerequisites